Red Deer Stalking - Dalness Estate

 I've hunted all around the UK, in Europe and Africa however, in the words of Robert Burns 'my heart is in the highlands'.
 The skies are often moody and the climate at best temperamental however, the hunting, in what is one of Europe’s last remaining wildernesses, is world class and it is a credit to deer managers around Scotland that it has remained so for generations.

-Readers of this article may be pleased to learn that these events were captured in a two- part film special, soon to be released.
-I hope that you will look out for the films which are among the most spectacular that I have ever had the pleasure of producing.
+Readers of this article may be pleased to learn that these events were captured in a two- part film special, now released on County Deer Stalking's Youtube Channel.
+I hope that you will take a look at the films which are among the most spectacular that I have ever had the pleasure of producing.

 Finally, the club wishes to express its thanks to Iain and Alyson at the Dalness Estate and to Colin and Jason for their expertise in guiding club members on to some tricky animals.